ibm-cloud-docs/powervs-migration/white-paper.md

    * Choose a strategy for backup ([AIX](/docs/power-iaas?topic=power-iaas-backup-strategies), [IBM i](/docs/power-iaas?topic=power-iaas-backup-ibmi)) and [High Availability and Disaster Recovery for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-ha-dr).
 1. Security and compliance. {{site.data.keyword.powerSys_notm}} provides programs and certifications that help you establish and strengthen compliance for a wide range of internationally recognized standards.
 For more information, see [Compliance certifications](/docs/power-iaas?topic=power-iaas-compliances-list).

-Review the following scenarios you encounter in the migration process and the recommended approach.
+Review the following key factors related to your workloads during migration and the recommended approaches for each.

 | Scenario | Recommended approach |
 |----------|----------------------|